mcdonaldcm7/alx-low_level_programming/0x02-functions_nested_loops/README.md

   4-isalpha.c: This program checks if the character given is an alphabet an returns an integer based on the result of the check.

-  5-sign: This program prints the sign of the given numberand returns a number depending on the sign of the number.
+  5-sign.c: This program prints the sign of the given numberand returns a number depending on the sign of the number.

+  6-abs.c: This progran returns the absolute number of the given number.